FY 2024 Impact Report

 Melinda Slovernick Employee of the Year: Leadership Through Resilience When Melinda Slovernick walks into work each day as an Administrative Assistant for the AbilityOne Base Supply Centers at The Lighthouse for the Blind, Inc., she brings not only strong organizational skills and a dedicated work ethic, but also a remarkable story of resilience, growth, [...]

 At The Lighthouse for the Blind, Inc., employees are the heart of our mission to empower people who are blind, DeafBlind, and blind with other disabilities through meaningful jobs, training, and services.
-Among the many talented individuals who bring this mission to life is Alex Carter, CNC Lead in Aerospace Manufacturing, who has dedicated [...]
+Among the many talented individuals who bring this mission to life is Alex Carter, CNC Lead in Aerospace Manufacturing, who has [...]

 • Antonio Rozier stands in a garden with a white cane, smiling.